Hidden activations know when self-report does not

 The 30-claim MAUD audit packet is frozen at data/annotations/maud_human_audit_packet.jsonl.
 Completed expert labels would convert MAUD's claim from "stable across two LLM judges" to "stable across two LLM judges, anchored to expert legal labels," or expose a systematic disagreement worth knowing about.
 Either outcome is publishable.

-FActScore weakens the generation-mismatch worry but does not eliminate it.
-A matched-generation run on a dataset where Llama's claims do not routinely outrun the reference scope would close that gap.
+FActScore reduces the generation-mismatch worry while leaving some of it open.
+A matched-generation run on a dataset where Llama's claims stay inside the reference scope would close that gap.
 The FELM repair shows the failure mode to avoid: reference-bounded labels driven into not_enough_evidence.

 Layer sweep and second model family